Jericho

-From the end of the era of Mandatory Palestine, the city was annexed and ruled by Jordan from 1949 to 1967 and, with the rest of the West Bank, has been subject to Israeli occupation since 1967; administrative control was handed over to the Palestinian Authority in 1994.

-Jericho is claimed to be the oldest city in the world, and it is also the city with the oldest known protective wall.
+Jericho is among the oldest cities in the world.
 Archaeologists have unearthed the remains of more than 20 successive settlements in Jericho, the first of which dates back 11,000 years (to 9000 BCE), almost to the very beginning of the Holocene epoch of the Earth's history.
 Copious springs in and around the city have attracted human habitation for thousands of years.
 Jericho is described in the Bible as the "city of palm trees".

+Following the era of Mandatory Palestine, the West Bank was annexed and ruled by Jordan starting in 1950, then was occupied by Israel in 1967.
+Administrative control of Jericho was handed over to the Palestinian Authority in 1994.

+The city had a population of 20,907 in 2017.
+In 2023, the archaeological site in the center of the city, known as Tell es-Sultan / Old Jericho, was inscribed in UNESCO's list as a World Heritage Site in the State of Palestine, and described as the "oldest fortified city in the world".